opendatasoft/codelibrary/content/apps/google-form/index.md

 ---
 title: "Google Form Survey Results Visualization"
-description: "Automate the result display from your collaborative surveys by connecting Google Form to your Opendatasoft portal."
+description: "Automate the result display from your collaborative surveys by connecting Google Form to your Huwise portal."
 tags: []
 hubspotFormId: 54303c2e-0e50-4acf-ad7e-361fb6498df0
 hubspotPortalId: 2041226
 hubspotCampaignId: 7011p000000ybQYAAY
 ---

-**Automate the result display from your collaborative surveys by connecting Google Form to your Opendatasoft portal.**
+**Automate the result display from your collaborative surveys by connecting Google Form to your Huwise portal.**

 ## Description

 **The context**

 You are preparing a survey and you need to visualize the results in a legible and structured way, as well as enrich them with other data.
 Google Form allows easy collection of these results, but not their advanced visualization or comparison with other data.
-Integrating Google Form with the Opendatasoft platform can help you take advantage of both tools.
+Integrating Google Form with the Huwise platform can help you take advantage of both tools.

 **The service**